valarauca/car/README.md

 ###Usage:

-This does not suppor the legacy, unix, or GNU flag styles.
+This does not support the legacy, unix, or GNU flag styles.
 In the true spirit of TAR I've created **MY OWN** flag systel.
 Which is based on sub commands so it should be fairly easy to pick up a few examples